FeatureToggleStudy/halfpipe-docs/content/manifest/_index.md

   ...
 - type: deploy-cf
   name: deploy to dev
-  parallel: true
+  parallel: group1
   ...
 - type: deploy-cf
   name: deploy to QA
-  parallel: true
+  parallel: group1
   ...
 - type: deploy-cf
+  name: deploy live staging
+  parallel: group2

+- type: deploy-cf
   name: deploy live
-  ...
+  parallel: group2

 ```

-This would create a pipeline that runs the build, then deploys to dev and QA in parallel, and then - if both tasks are successful - will deploy to live.
+This would create a pipeline that runs the build, then deploys to dev and QA in parallel, and then - if both tasks are successful - will deploy to live-staging and live in parallel.